AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/c-server-settings/r-debug-trace-logging.md

 ## IS::Log - Image Server Debug Log File Path {#section-73a3f09b77f2446c9f82207b7d8aec39}

 Folder and base file name for Image Server trace log files.
 The path can be absolute or relative to *[!DNL install_folder]*.
 The ImageServer will append a hyphen and the current date ( *[!DNL -yyyy-mm-dd]*) to the file name (before the file suffix, if any).
-It is recommended to send Image Server log files to the same folder as Platform Server log files ( `PS::LogFolder`) to leverage the log file management implemented by the Platform Server (see `PS::LogDays`).
+It is recommended to send Image Server log files to the same folder as [!DNL Platform Server] log files ( `PS::LogFolder`) to leverage the log file management implemented by the [!DNL Platform Server] (see `PS::LogDays`).

 >[!NOTE]
 >